p0t4t0sandwich/ampapi/libraries/java/README.md

 import dev.neuralnexus.ampapi.auth.BasicAuthProvider;
 import dev.neuralnexus.ampapi.modules.CommonAPI;
 import dev.neuralnexus.ampapi.types.LoginResponse;
+import dev.neuralnexus.ampapi.types.StatusResponse;

 public class Main {
   public static void main(String[] args) {
     try {
-      // The third parameter is either used for 2FA logins, or if no password is specified to use a remembered token from a previous login, or a service login token.
+      // The third parameter is either used for 2FA logins, or if no password is specified
+      // to use a remembered token from a previous login, or a service login token.
       AuthProvider authProvider =
               BasicAuthProvider.builder()
                       .panelUrl("http://localhost:8080/")